top of page

 Front Dinette and swivel seats

-Seat in 2nd position...this van is set up for up to two rows of 3 person bench seats enabling you to seat up to 8 AND still have 2 full size beds for anyone over 6 feet tall!
+Seat in 2nd position...this 4wd sprinter van is set up for up to two rows of 3-person bench seats enabling you to seat up to 8 AND still have 2 full-size beds for anyone over 6 feet tall!

-The Pop Top inside gives you another sleeping area, unlike other pop tops you can actually sit up in this one.
-Its as well insulated and powered.
+The Pop Top inside gives you another sleeping area, unlike other pop tops you can sit up in this one.
+It's well-insulated and powered.

-Van has once bench seat, here is a photo showing you can add two
+Van has one bench seat, here is a photo showing you can add two.

 Vannon Ladder

-Van on left is $198k, van on right is this build 145K...they look the same, major functionality is similar as well.
+The van on the left is $198k, van on the right is this build 145K...they look the same, and major functionality is similar as well.

 • Electrical Chest Fridge (easily added, plug and play, the power system we did is specifically set up for this) $800-1300